Trigger Finger: Care Instructions

 Rest, exercises, and other things you can do at home may help your trigger finger relax so that it can bend as it should.

 You may get a corticosteroid shot.
 This can reduce swelling and pain.
 Your doctor may put a splint on your finger.
 This will give your finger some rest and avoid irritating the joint.
 You may need surgery if the finger keeps locking in a bent position.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

-Call your doctor or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter M826 in the search box to learn more about "Trigger Finger: Care Instructions."
+Enter M826 in the search box to learn more about "Trigger Finger: Care Instructions".

-Current as of:
+Current as of: March 9, 2022